jevko/writing/2022-01-09-xml-json-trends.md

 # XML vs JSON trends as of 2022

-This article compares populartiy of JSON and XML with three different tools.
+This article compares populartiy of JSON and XML using three different tools.

 It was inspired by the chart from the excellent article by [Two-Bit History](https://twobithistory.org/about.html): [The Rise and Rise of JSON](https://twobithistory.org/2017/09/21/the-rise-and-rise-of-json.html).